Louis-MG/SimulatedDataForMETADIFF/README.md

 python3 metagenomesimulation.py {config_file}
 ```
 The yaml to reproduce the camisim environment is `camisim.yml`.
 The github version of CAMISIM was used within the environment.

+NOTE: the functional simulation uses abundances from the taxonomic simulation.